 What we are doing

-Following the extension of the contract with Mesothelioma UK, from April 2018 to March 2020, the NMA will be producing two more reports to raise the profile of this asbestos-related cancer and to make recommendations to improve outcomes for mesothelioma patients.
+Commissioned by and working in partnership with Mesothelioma UK to deliver the national mesothelioma audit (NMA), we have published a number of audit reports to raise the profile of this asbestos-related cancer and to make recommendations on improving the outcomes for mesothelioma patients.

 There are four main aims for the mesothelioma audit: